manuel-192/Antergos/Antergos-packages/README.md

 </pre>
 and you should also see two new package databases (<b>mgit</b> and <b>mgit.sig</b>).

 <b>DISCLAIMER</b>: <u>use these packages at your own risk!</u> I have no way of guaranteeing the safety of these packages.
-I build and sign (using name <i>manuel-192</i>) them, and transfer them here using the best coding and safety practices I know of.
+I build and sign (using name <i>manuel-192</i>) them, and transfer them here using the best safety practices I know of.

 ## Packages